You may wish to see an introductory page to this section with a map first.

 In another chapter of his immense book, Pliny indicated frankincense as one of the most expensive products of the vegetable world (it is a resin from Boswellia sacra, a small tree).

 The southern side of the town was protected by a deep ravine, which in antiquity was not as dry as it is today.
-The ravine provided a route eastwards towards the Dead Sea and Jordan where Petra, the capital of the Nabatean Kingdom, was located.
+The ravine provided a route eastwards towards the Dead Sea and Petra.

 View westwards (above) and an ancient dam on Wadi Mamshit (below)

-Notwithstanding the major efforts made by the Israelis to reclaim the Negev Desert the area which can actually be farmed is rather limited.
+Notwithstanding the major efforts made by Israeli authorities to reclaim the Negev Desert, the area which can actually be farmed is rather limited.
 This is probably due to the erosion of the soil which has made Negev a bare rock.
 In the lower areas the erosion has not been as destructive as on the hills and here and there the green patches of kibbutzim break the bleak landscape.

 Most likely the majority of the inhabitants of Mamfis lived off farming and activities related to it, but those involved in the frankincense trade could achieve a very wealthy status because of the high profits they made.
 A large house has been identified in the western part of the town.
 It was structured around a paved courtyard.
 Mouldings and other decorative patterns embellished pillars supporting the roof.
-The Nabateans, as their monuments at Petra and Bosra show, were familiar with the architecture of the Hellenistic/Roman World.
+The Nabateans, as their monuments at Petra and Bosra show, were familiar with Hellenistic/Roman architecture.

 The presence of a flour mill is another indication that the territory around the town was farmable.
 The granite millstones probably came from Egypt and are almost identical to those found in other locations of the Roman Empire (e.g. Ostia).
 The Nabatean Kingdom was a buffer state between the Roman Empire and the nomadic tribes of the Arabian Desert until Emperor Trajan annexed it in 106 AD.